jurassiscripts/velociraptor/README.md

 ## Motivation

-Mainly because `deno` commands can easily become very long and difficult to remember.
+Mainly because `deno` cli commands can easily become very long and difficult to remember.
 Also, `npm` scripts are cool 😎.

 ## Install